How to integrate Google Drive MCP with Codex

 Update File (Metadata)Updates file metadata.

-Update File Revision MetadataUpdates metadata of a file revision (e.
+Update File Revision MetadataUpdates ONLY the metadata properties of a specific file revision (keepForever, published, publishAuto, publishedOutsideDomain).

 Update PermissionTool to update a permission with patch semantics.

-Upload FileUploads a file (max 5mb) to google drive, moving it to a specified folder if a valid folder id is provided, otherwise uploads to root.
+Upload FileUploads a file (max 5MB) to Google Drive, placing it in the specified folder or root if no valid folder ID is provided.

 Conclusion